pegasus-web/age-gate/legal/privacy-cookie-notice.md

 * At your request, and where required by law, we will confirm, share, and/or update the personal information we hold about you.
 However, to protect your privacy we may first have to verify your identity.
 * At any time you can choose to make an **unsubscribe request** to stop receiving marketing information.
-* If you would like to unsubscribe from communications from Diageo or about Diageo brands, please contact: `[insert relevant contact email/unsubscribe website]`
+* If you would like to unsubscribe from communications from [CB/PEGASUS] or about [CB/PEGASUS] brands, please contact: `[insert relevant contact email/unsubscribe website]`
 * Click here for more information on your choices.

 ## Contact Us

 If you have any comments, queries, or complaints about our collection or use of personal information please contact us via:

-* **Post:** Data Privacy Officer, Corporate Centre Legal Team, Diageo plc, Lakeside Drive, Park Royal, London, NW10 7HQ
+* **Post:** Data Privacy Officer, Corporate Centre Legal Team, [CB/PEGASUS] plc, Lakeside Drive, Park Royal, London, NW10 7HQ

 ---